Character Mapping Layers

 Look inside my various layout files for comments and explanations, in addition to these main design goals:

-- Keeping level 1-2 of Colemak intact!
+- Keeping the normal and shifted states of Colemak intact!
 This is what I think of as the Colemak layout per se.

-- Dead keys easily accessible as unshifted AltGr+symbol keys; common ones in good positions.
+- Dead keys (see below) easily accessible as unshifted AltGr+symbol keys; common ones in good positions.

-- Added letters/quotes allowing many of the major latin scripts to be written correctly.
+- Added special letters and quote signs, allowing most major latin scripts to be written correctly.

 - Added symbols/glyphs similar to, e.g., Mac ones - allowing common math/tech/etc typing.